ontox-hu/aspis4j/README.md

 python /src/app.py
 ```

-Open a in a browser the graphiql interface at http://127.0.0.1:5000/graphql
+Open a in a browser the GraphiQL interface at http://127.0.0.1:5000/graphql

 Example query to read an entity: